planetlabs/draino/README.md

       --evict-emptydir-pods      Evict pods with local storage, i.e. with emptyDir volumes.
       --protected-pod-annotation=KEY[=VALUE] ...
                                  Protect pods with this annotation from eviction.
 May be specified multiple times.
+      --drain-group-labels=KEY1,KEY2,...
+                                 Comma separated list of label keys to be used to form draining groups.
       --do-not-cordon-pod-controlled-by=kind[[.version].group]] examples: StatefulSets StatefulSets.apps StatefulSets.apps.v1 ...
                                  Do not cordon nodes hosting pods that are controlled by the designated kind, empty VALUE for uncontrolled pods, May be specified multiple times.
       --cordon-emptydir-pods     Evict pods with local storage, i.e. with emptyDir volumes.